 Reason and feeling remain in a heaven of cooperative joy so long as the human mind is not tricked by the serpentine energy of animal propensities.

-As for the yogi's idea of the Creator "materialising the bodies of man and woman through the force of his will" and of couples bringing forth offspring by thinking it, and an immaculate manner, the Bible is not quite in line with such a scheme, as judged from what happened on the sixth "day" or so, when "God created man in his own image, in the image of God he created him; male and female he created them [Gen 1:27]," as he had done with animals on the "day" before.
+As for the yogi's idea of the Creator "materialising the bodies of man and woman through the force of his will" and of couples bringing forth offspring by thinking it, and an immaculate manner, the Bible tells that "God created man in his own image, in the image of God he created him; male and female he created them (Genesis 1:27]," as he had done with animals on the "day" before.
 The younger myth further says "the Lord God formed the man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.
-[Gen 2:7]."
+(Genesis 2:7]."
 He also told the first man later on: "[Y]ou will eat your food till you return to the ground, since from it you were taken . . . to dust you will return."
-[Gen 3:19]."
+(Genesis 3:19]."

-❋ Yukteswar denies the old idea that sex organs were heavenly built and to be put to good use.
+◎ Yukteswar denies the Old Testament idea that sex organs were heavenly built and to be put to good use.